-What is PT
+What is Physical Therapy

 Home

-» What is PT
+» What is Physical Therapy

 Physical therapy is a dynamic profession with an established theoretical and scientific base and widespread clinical applications in the restoration, maintenance, and promotion of optimal physical function.
 For more than 750,000 people every day in the United States, physical therapists: